nick-doccrs/powerbi-message-bar-visual/README.md

-// readme.ts
-// Export README content as a markdown string for use in build tooling or docs generation.

-export const README_MD = `# Message Bar for Power BI
-*A rule-based alert, notification, and data quality message bar visual for Power BI.*

----

 ## 🚀 Overview

 **Message Bar** is a fully configurable custom visual for Power BI that displays stacked, rule-based alert messages for KPIs.